What is a Discounted Gift Trust?

 The gain in this case is the falling due of a sum payable as a result of a right (and continuing right) under the policy (500(a)).
 This is a right held by the beneficiary only, and so they will be assessable on the gain on a just and reasonable basis (s469 ITTOIA05).

-Donor dies and is the sole life assured (or donor dies and bond is encashed in that the tax year of death).
+- Donor dies and is the sole life assured (or donor dies and bond is encashed in the tax year of death).

 If the donor’s only right is the right to regular withdrawals, and this right is terminated on death then it is reasonable to assume that any gain arising after the date of death is likely to be considered a transfer of income/capital to the beneficiary only.
 Unless a regular withdrawal was made before death, or to the estate after death, then it would be reasonable to assume the gain would be wholly attributable to the beneficiary.

 We have asked HMRC for further clarification on aspects of the above.
 At the time of writing this remains outstanding.

 In a discretionary trust structure, chargeable event gains arising on the trustees' bond/policy will be assessed on the settlor whilst alive and UK resident and thereafter, in tax years after death, on UK trustees.

 Advantages and disadvantages of DGTs